 DISCLOSURE: This blog post contains affiliate links to shark diving tours we’ve researched and think are pretty darn awesome.
 If you book a tour, we will receive a commission at no additional cost to you.
 As always, we strive to keep it real and highlight shark diving tours we think will really float your boat!

 It was just a matter of time really before we got more active in the shark diving tours community.
 The roots for Abenaki started back in October 2007 when I endured weeks of ‘Shark Bait!’ comments from friends and coworkers before diving with great white sharks at Guadalupe Island.

 Fast forward 12 years and an old saying keeps resonating: “Shit or Get Off the Pot”.

 I’m stoked to say Abenaki is about to dip its toes as an active affiliate for several shark diving tours that may be of interest if you’re keen to dive with great white sharks as of 2019.
-And not just great whites – we’ve got our eye on some very interesting shark diving tours in the next few months that should stoke the fires of pretty much any shark lover.
+And not just great whites – whale shark diving tours as well, along with other species that should stoke the fires of pretty much any shark lover.

 How We’ll Promote Shark Diving Tours

 Abenaki is now an affiliate with LiveAboard.com.
 They’re a dive operator that offers, primarily, live aboard diving tours.